CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_more_details.md

 id: cc1_data_more_details
 title: More Details
 sidebar_label: More Details
-sidebar_position: 12
+sidebar_position: 3.4
 ---

-Details to appear
+More details to appear later